SoloVid/Thy/notes.md

 - and - continues function call on new line
 - be - denotes preceding identifier as not a function call
-- export - modifier for fun and declarations
+- export - modifier for declarations
 - is - denotes preceding identifier as not a function call
-- private - modifier for fun and declarations
+- private - modifier for declarations
 - to - denotes preceding identifier as not a function call
 - type - type-related operations just start breaking the standard language stuff
 - yield - unlike standard function calls, this can (and must) precede another function call on the same line

 ### Language Feature Functions

-These "functions" allow non-special grammar, but their behavior is significantly different from functions you can write in this language.
+These "functions" allow non-special grammar.
+Their usage is significantly different from functions you can write in this language.

 - await - affects standard language control flow
-- fun - define a function
-- get - array access or define as getter
 - given - not really a runtime call
 - return - affects standard language control flow
-- set - array mutate or define as setter
 - throw - affects standard language control flow

 ### Reserved Value Names

-These values/functions operate a lot like stuff you can write in this language, but they are still special and provided by the compiler/runtime.
+These values/functions have an interface like stuff you can write in thy, but you couldn't actually implement them in thy.

+- array - define an array
+- arrayMutable - define a mutable array
+- beforeThat - context-dependent value
 - catch - sentinel value argument for try
 - else - sentinel value argument for if
 - false - value
 - finally - sentinel value argument for try
+- get - array access
-- for - container for for-loop functions
+- getter - define as getter
 - if - function
 - loop - function
 - null - value
+- set - array mutate
+- setter - define as setter
 - switch - function
+- that - context-dependent value
 - thy - function / value
 - true - value
 - try - function